mareloraby/MatrixSDD/README.md

 would be represented as `222#246#13#146` and `s.check` should return 0 because the rows' lengths are not equal.

 ## Dependencies
 This project uses ANTLR4 (version 4.9.3) to generate the parser and lexer for the grammar.
+Junit V5.9 is used for testing.